jubruckne/jubruckne/README.md

 - 👋 Hi, I’m @jubruckne
-- 👀 I’m interested in learning python and java
-- 🌱 I’m currently learning learning python and java
-- 💞️ I’m looking to collaborate on wonderful things

 <!---
 jubruckne/jubruckne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.